abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

     > Note: To paste any value in the Putty terminal, just copy the values from anywhere and then right-click on the terminal to paste the copied value.

-1. Login with Sudo.
+1. Log in with Sudo.
 Run the following command and provide the Password `demo@pass123`.

    ```
    sudo su